Shiyang-He/genomic.region.coverage/README.md

                         GTF or GFF file for gene region extraction

-The script depth.with.different.tools.py works as well, it uses many of the functions from bam_coverage_report.py, just to use other tools (samtools or bamdst) to do the samething. bamdst 1.0.9 can be found here: https://github.com/shiquan/bamdst
+The script depth.with.different.tools.py works as well, it uses many of the functions from bam_coverage_report.py, just to use other tools (samtools or bamdst) to do the same thing. bamdst 1.0.9 can be found here: https://github.com/shiquan/bamdst

 The benefit of bamdst is as it gives more comprehensive coverage report for a bed region.
-Check the bamdst.output folder for those report.
+However, its check the whole bam file and will be slow if you only interested in a small region Check the bamdst.output folder for those report.
 This script has similar parameters as bam_coverage_report.py.

 Options:
   -h, --help            show this help message and exit